angeldev96/mail-indexer/README.md

 ## Contact
-For any questions or comments, you can get in touch with me through: [my email](mailto:arivalladares2.0@gmail.com).
+For any questions or comments, you can get in touch with me through [my email](mailto:arivalladares2.0@gmail.com).